 - Consume low-fat dairy products (Note that new research has suggested that full-fat dairy could also be part of a healthy lifestyle).

 - Be physically active.

 What the DASH Diet isn’t is a fad.
-Radical dietary changes that are typically promoted by celebrities and on social media likely won’t have lasting results.
+Radical dietary changes that are typically promoted by celebrities and on social media likely won’t have lasting results because they are challenging to maintain over a long period of time–they’re not sustainable.
 Health professionals praise the DASH Diet because it involves making small steps towards a healthier lifestyle, which increases the chances of sticking to it, losing weight, and improving heart health.

 Helpful Tips and Recipes to Get Started on DASH